What is Public Health?

 Public Health Saves Lives and Saves Money

 - What is Public Health?
-A fact sheet from the American Public Health Association
+(American Public Health Association)

 - The Public Health System and the 10 Essential Public Health Services (Centers for Disease Control and Prevention)